SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Experimental Setting

-We compiled a collection of ten representative survey papers covering diverse research areas, as summarized in Table 7.
-Each topic reflects an active line of inquiry within machine learning and natural language processing, providing a strong foundation for evaluating literature review generation.
+We compiled ten representative survey topics covering diverse research areas in machine learning and natural language processing, as summarized in Table~\ref{tab:survey_papers}.
+Each topic reflects an active line of inquiry, providing a strong foundation for evaluating automated survey generation.